 - For stolen property valued under $50, the theft will be charged as a third-degree misdemeanor with a maximum sentence of one year incarceration and a fine of $2,500.

 Even though any type of criminal offense on a person’s record can hinder their ability to find stable employment, many employers are incredibly hesitant to hire people with convictions for theft in particular.
 This is primarily because having a conviction for a theft crime on your criminal record could make you seem dishonest from an employer’s point of view.

 Schedule a Free Consultation with an Experienced Montgomery County Theft Attorney Today

-For more than 65 years, the attorneys at Rubin, Glickman, Steinberg & Gifford P.C. have been serving the legal needs of clients in Montgomery County, and Bucks County, and throughout the surrounding areas.
-We’ve earned the trust and respect of clients facing a wide range of legal problems, and our attorneys are dedicated to protecting your legal rights.
-If you’ve been arrested or charged with theft, speak with an expert criminal defense lawyer who can explain to you the full extent of the law and possible defense strategies that may pertain to your case.
+For more than 65 years, the attorneys at Rubin, Glickman, Steinberg & Gifford P.C. have been serving the legal needs of clients in Montgomery and Bucks Counties and the surrounding areas.
+We have earned the trust and respect of clients facing a multitude of legal problems, including various types of theft.

+Our criminal defense attorneys in Montgomery County are dedicated to protecting the legal rights of Pennsylvanians accused of all crimes, including theft.
+If you or someone you care about has been arrested or charged with a theft crime, do not wait to speak with an expert criminal defense lawyer.
+Your attorney will be able to explain to you the full extent of the law and the possible defense strategies that may be effective for your unique case.

 Call our theft crime lawyers in Montgomery County, PA today at (215) 822-7575